Yacon Syrup

 Body Weight, Waist, and BMI Reduction

-The RCT (n=55, 120 days, double-blind, placebo-controlled) in obese pre-menopausal women showed significant decreases in body weight, waist circumference, and BMI with yacon syrup at 0.14 g FOS/kg/day.
-Effect size was modest but clinically meaningful in this population.
+An RCT in obese pre-menopausal women showed significant decreases in body weight, waist circumference, and BMI with yacon syrup at 0.14 g FOS/kg/day.
+The effect size was modest but clinically meaningful in this population.

 Insulin Resistance Improvement

-Genta 2009 documented significant decreases in fasting serum insulin and HOMA-IR (Homeostasis Model Assessment for Insulin Resistance) over 120 days.
-All participants had baseline elevated HOMA-IR (>2.70 cutoff).
+Trial data documented significant decreases in fasting serum insulin and HOMA-IR (Homeostasis Model Assessment for Insulin Resistance) in participants with baseline elevated HOMA-IR.
 No effect on fasting glucose (already normo-glycemic).
 Effects align with FOS-mediated GLP-1 elevation and gut microbiome modulation.

 LDL Cholesterol Reduction

-found a significant decrease in serum LDL-cholesterol with yacon syrup, while total cholesterol and triglycerides were not significantly changed.
-The 2025 Pereira systematic review (7 trials, n=161) confirmed LDL reduction as a consistent finding across yacon trials.
+Trial data found a significant decrease in serum LDL-cholesterol with yacon syrup, while total cholesterol and triglycerides were not significantly changed.
+A systematic review confirmed LDL reduction as a consistent finding across yacon trials.

 Increased Defecation Frequency and Satiety